MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-app-anchor.md

      ![Scan Target Object dialog box.](media/aoa-scan-target-object.PNG "Scan Target Object dialog box")

-3. Look at the target object with your HoloLens and move around the object to scan it.
+3. Look at the target object with your HoloLens, and then move around the object to scan it.

     HoloLens automatically recognizes the object based on the object anchor.